niksicMirza/ABH-Internship-Automation-Practice/README.md

 # Run the Test

-Install Java 1.8
+-Install Java 1.8
-Install InteliJ
+-Install InteliJ
-Clone or download my git repository
+-Clone or download my git repository
-Open InteliJ and the project that you have downloaded Open pom.xml file and install all dependencies
+-Open InteliJ and the project that you have downloaded -Open pom.xml file and install all dependencies
-In "Select Run/Debug Configuration" select TestPlan.smokeTest
+-In "Select Run/Debug Configuration" select TestPlan.smokeTest
-Click Run or Debug
+-Click Run or Debug